-An employee will typically:
+A traditional employee will typically:

-- have a level of Mutuality of Obligation (MOO) in their contract
+- Have a level of Mutuality of Obligation (MOO) in their contract

-- be subject to the control of the employer in the way they work
+- Be subject to the control of the employer in the way they work

-- be obligated to provide the services personally, they will not have a right of substitution
+- Be obligated to provide the services personally, they will not have a right of substitution

-- not bear any financial risk
+- Not bear any financial risk

 It is understanding what constitutes an employment relationship that is key to IR35.

 Substitution: The presence of a substitution clause in a contract may lend weight to falling outside IR35, but it is the reality of the relationship in practice which holds more weight when IR35 status is under scrutiny.
 When considering the employment status of a contract, having a right of substitution points away from an employment relationship.